inkdropapp/docs-old/src/pages/manual/list-of-commands.md

 ---
 index: 80
-category: "hacking"
+category: 'hacking'
 toc: false
-path: "/manual/list-of-commands"
+path: '/manual/list-of-commands'
-title: "List of Commands"
+title: 'List of Commands'
 ---

 Inkdrop provides a bunch of commands to allow you to associate arbitrary interactions with the features.